BBScoreV2: Learning Time-Evolution and Latent Alignment from Stochastic Representation: Related work

 \section{Related work}

-Stochastic processes have demonstrated their robust capability in modeling complex tasks across various fields, including biology \cite{Horne:2007aa}, and finance \cite{Oksendal:2003}.
-Recently, when integrated with machine learning and deep learning techniques, methods inspired by stochastic processes have proven exceptionally effective in handling noisy, high-dimensional real-world data.
-Notably, they excel in generation tasks, such as image generation \cite{Lim:2023}, video generation \cite{Zhang:2023}, and long text generation \cite{Wang:2022}.
-A critical aspect of these tasks is learning the stochastic representation from a given dataset.
-Traditionally, if the target stochastic processes are well-defined, one can directly construct a likelihood function and train the system.
-Recently, a likelihood-free training paradigm can be employed \cite{Durkan:2020} —specifically, the contrastive learning method —which has shown significant power and potential in handling high-dimensional data \cite{Oord:2018}.
-This approach provides a way to learn about the predictive density indirectly, rather than through direct reconstruction \cite{Mathieu:2021}.
-Moreover, it has been demonstrated that a properly constructed contrastive learning task can estimate the transition kernel in some diffusion modeling problems \cite{Liu:2021}, offering further theoretical support for its impressive empirical performance.
+Stochastic processes have demonstrated robust capabilities in modeling complex tasks across various fields, including biology \citep{Horne:2007aa} and finance \citep{Oksendal:2003}.
+Recently, the use of stochastic representations to model latent spaces has shown considerable promise in diverse applications such as time-series analysis \citep{Liu:2021} and dynamical flow modeling \citep{Albergo:2023, Albergo:2023BNF}.
+Notably, such methods also excel in generation tasks, including video generation \citep{Zhang:2023}, and long text generation \citep{Wang:2022}.
+A critical aspect of these tasks is to incorporate time-evolution into the latent representation, which requires capturing the time-dependent probability density functions embedded within real-world data.
+Generally, there are two approaches to tackle this challenge.
+One method is the likelihood-free training paradigm \citep{Durkan:2020}, exemplified by contrastive learning techniques, which have demonstrated significant effectiveness in handling high-dimensional data \citep{Oord:2018,Wang:2022,Zhang:2023}.
+This approach enables the learning of predictive density indirectly, rather than through direct reconstruction \citep{Mathieu:2021}.
+The alternative method is the traditional likelihood-based approach, such as stochastic interpolants \citep{Albergo:2023, Albergo:2023BNF}, which requires the pre-definition of specific target stochastic processes.
+Both methods exhibit substantial potential in their respective tasks.